6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 This unique community is the youngest Bengali community in Japan.
 Based in Kawaguchi and Tokyo, this community was formed mainly by Bengali students in 2006.

-After the grand success of the 2007 Saraswati Puja, they started to celebrate different Bengali occasions.
+After the grand success of the 2007 Saraswati Puja, they began celebrating various Bengali occasions.
 Finally, in 2012, they celebrated their first Durga Puja.

 - Location: Kawaguchi Nishi Kominkan

-The group is formed by like-minded people wanting to bring a portion of Indian Culture to Japan.
+The group is composed of like-minded people who want to bring a piece of Indian Culture to Japan.
 Thus, it bridges the gap between Japan and India.
 This organisation celebrates Japanese and Indian festivals simultaneously.
 During Durga Puja, cultural programmes are held.

 - Location: Wakakusa Park, 1 Chome-4-18 Seishincho, Edogawa City, Tokyo 134-0087